Home » Is TV Good for Parrots? [Television Shows Birds Like Watching]

 Tail

-When angry, parrots fan their tails to intimidate enemies.
-If combined with eye pinning, turn off the TV.
+When angry, parrots fan their tails as intimidation.
+If this is combined with eye-pinning, turn off the TV.

 can parrots sleep with TV on?